It's nice to have quick access to your command history on the command line, but sometimes it's valuable to know exactly when you typed a command.

-Once you've created a mysql database you'll want to add users and give them rights over specific databases.
+Once you've created a mysql database you'll want to add users and give them rights over specific databases or tables.

 If you have a log file that gets written to frequently, you will want to add it to logrotate so it doesn't consume all of your disk space.